Welcome to the Sandwell Academy Alumni profile page! You can filter down through alumni by the year they left on the left hand side.

 The advice that I would give to the next students coming through would be to take all of the opportunities available to you and to keep your options open.
 There are so many roles out there that could take your interest that you may not know exist, so keep studying and do not let the high cost of University put you off.
 The payment is that small that you will not even notice the Student Loan coming out of your pay at the end of the month and it really is not something to worry about.
 From a person that selects people into jobs, the opportunities that SA provide really will help with future careers.

-For the future, I would like to move from Recruiting and Selection and work with the Royal Air Force Aerobatic Team, the Red Arrows.
-I plan to work towards my Chartered Engineer status and complete a masters, all of which are funded by the RAF.
+For the future, I would like to obtain a position on the Flight Test Engineer program.
+I plan to work towards my Incorporated Engineer status and complete a masters, all of which are funded through the Royal Air Force.

 At Sandwell Academy I achieved my A-Levels in English, Physical Education and ICT.
 After achieving my A-Levels at Sandwell Academy I was accepted at Wolverhampton University in 2010.
 After three years at Wolverhampton University I graduated with Honours receiving a 2.1 classification.
 As a part of my Degree I attended a placement at a school to gain experience in teaching.
 It was at this point I knew I wanted to become a teacher, so not only did I complete my placement in a secondary school for my degree, I also went to another school as a T.A once a week while at University on a voluntary basis to gain more experience.
 This experience was vital for my future, so as soon as I finished my degree I applied for a job at an alternative provision, were I educated students that were no longer able to attend mainstream schools, helping them achieve their GCSEs.
 After a successful 12 months working in an alternative provision, I then applied for a job at EBN Academy in 2015; I applied for a Job as a mentor but also expressed my desire to teach English.
 In my application I discussed the experience I had in teaching from my University placements, and voluntary work I did in schools to enhance my experience, and also demonstrated my understanding of teacher standards and safeguarding in Education.
 EBN funded my teaching qualifications in order to obtain QTS status and complete my NQT year.
 Having worked hard as an English Teacher and strived to consistently make progress in the profession of Education I am now Head of English and Literacy Coordinator.
 Having a growth mind-set and seeking more knowledge and education is a key to success; having completed the National Professional Qualification for Senior Leadership (NPQSL) and currently engaging in the National Professional Qualification for Headship (NPQH) award, I would always encourage people to embrace a growth mind-set.